nachocaru/xaprb.com/content/blog/2006-12-15-advanced-mysql-user-variable-techniques.md

    least(0, length(@type := type)))
 order by type, price;</pre>

 Exercise for the reader: run this query without an index that can be used for ordering.
-What&#8217;s in the `@num` column?
+What's in the `@num` column?
 Why?
 Add an index on `(type, price)` and try again.
 How does it change?
 Why? `EXPLAIN` the queries to find out.

 ### Is that all?

 Nope.
 If you can put user-variable evaluations inside a function, you can put them anywhere you can put a function.
 That means you could, for example, put them in the `ORDER BY` clause, in the `JOIN` clause, in the `HAVING` clause&#8230; anywhere.
-Now that you know you can do this, you can manipulate variables in lots of places you couldn&#8217;t do otherwise.
+Now that you know you can do this, you can manipulate variables in lots of places you couldn't do otherwise.

 ### Conclusion

-In this article I showed you how two properties of MySQL&#8217;s user variables (assignment is an r-value, and lazy evaluation) simultaneously cause side effects and give you great power.
-I showed you why you simply can&#8217;t get around the fact that the `WHERE` clause and the `SELECT` list are evaluated at different times (I proved it by figuratively banging my head against a wall).
+In this article I showed you how two properties of MySQL's user variables (assignment is an r-value, and lazy evaluation) simultaneously cause side effects and give you great power.
+I showed you why you simply can't get around the fact that the `WHERE` clause and the `SELECT` list are evaluated at different times (I proved it by figuratively banging my head against a wall).
 I then showed you how you can tuck variable manipulations inside functions, masking out the manipulations and just getting the result, which can be used in a `WHERE` clause or anywhere else.
 You now have the tools you need to avoid the side effects of those properties I mentioned.

 Finally, I showed you one place you might want to use such a technique to get the first N rows from each group.
 In certain cases, I think this is the most efficient algorithm possible, requiring just one pass through the table.

-I don&#8217;t know about you, but this opens up a lot of interesting possibilities.
-I have one particular use in mind that I&#8217;ll write about next &#8212; another way to linearize a query that&#8217;s normally extremely expensive.
+I don't know about you, but this opens up a lot of interesting possibilities.
+I have one particular use in mind that I'll write about next &#8212; another way to linearize a query that's normally extremely expensive.

 What do you think?
 Leave a comment and let me know!

-*Note: I&#8217;m taking a break from computers.
-This is pre-recorded.* I&#8217;ll moderate your comments shortly.
+*Note: I'm taking a break from computers.
+This is pre-recorded.* I'll moderate your comments shortly.

  [1]: http://dev.mysql.com/doc/refman/5.0/en/user-variables.html
  [2]: http://dev.mysql.com/doc/refman/5.0/en/operator-precedence.html